I am a vinyasa yoga teacher with a regular yoga practice spanning more than a decade. I also teach pre and post-natal yoga.

-My yoga practice complements and supports me in all this activities as well as providing welcome respite from hours sat at my desk trying to hit various deadlines in my other job as a freelance journalist.
+My yoga practice has always complemented and supported me in all this activities as well as providing welcome respite from hours sat at my desk trying to hit various deadlines in my other job as a freelance business journalist.

 My Yoga Style:

-I teach a fairly dynamic practice – meaning I like to get people moving!
-It isn’t mindless or overly fast movement where you just throw your body around the mat – rather it is focused strong movement with an awareness of the muscles you are using.
+I tend teach a fairly strong practice – although adapted to the students in the class – meaning I like to get people moving.
+I always think people are more capable than they might first believe they are.
+BUT this isn’t mindless or overly fast movement where you just throw your body around the mat – rather I encourage focused strong movement with an awareness of the muscles you are using.

 I believe that the more we all just get moving – the better.
 Movement will aid flexibility, strength and mobility.

-I adapt my classes to all levels and currently teach quite a few beginner level students.
-I still hold true to the idea that fluid movement is a great way to gain mobility and flexibility – but I do offer newbies a slower flow with varying options on postures depending on level and experience.
+I adapt my classes to all levels of experience and needs.
+I still hold true to the idea that fluid movement is a great way to gain mobility and flexibility.
+Those who are less familiar to the practice are always given different options to explore.

 My Hot Yoga classes at Fitness Space are conducted in a warm heated room.
 You will sweat – but you won’t be drowning in it!
 The heat certainly does require you to work with an increased sense of focus!
 During winter, it is the ideal place to warm up!